olivier-heurtier/sphinxcontrib-requirement/doc/requirement1.rst

 Requirement Extension
 =====================

-.. xxxreq:: This is a title
+.. req:req:: This is a title
     :id: 0001
     :priority: 1